 Popular Councillor Jennifer Watts didn’t re-offer, saying she wanted to step aside to allow more diversity.
 Lindell Smith took the challenge, beating a crowded field that included former councillor Patrick Murphy (who finished a distant second, some 2,303 votes behind).
 You’re wrong if you pigeonhole Smith as just the diversity candidate, though.
 He brings a youthful perspective and a strong record of community engagement.
 He’s going to make things a lot more interesting.

 District 9 (Halifax West Armdale)

 This campaign started badly for incumbent Linda Mosher when she bought challenger Shawn Cleary’s Internet domain name and then blamed a mysteriously inept advisor.
 She never recovered from the PR blunder and Cleary eked out a narrow upset.
-An entrepreneur and one-time Progressive Conservative staffer, he campaigned for term limits, campaign-finance reform, bikes lanes, and a suite of other progressive, but not-wayout-there ideas.
+An entrepreneur and one-time Progressive Conservative staffer, he touted term limits, campaign-finance reform, bikes lanes, and a suite of other progressive, but not-way-out-there ideas.